-To adapt to altitude, one needs to breathe more frequently during ascent to make up for the thinning air.
-What Diamox does is it increases the respiratory rate, speeding up acclimatization.
-The manufacturer of Diamox states that in their tests, “pulmonary function (e.g., minute ventilation, expired vital capacity, and peak flow) is greater in the acetazolamide treated group, both in subjects with AMS and asymptomatic subjects.
-The acetazolamide treated climbers also had less difficulty sleeping. ”
+“pulmonary function (e.g., minute ventilation, expired vital capacity, and peak flow) is greater in the acetazolamide treated group, both in subjects with AMS and asymptomatic subjects. ”

-What the manufacturer recommends it that it be used as a preventative measure, where you would take it 24-28 hours prior to rapid ascent, and throughout your climb (until descent).
-But some use it as a treatment, taking it only when symptoms of AMS arise.
+The manufacturer recommends Diamox be used as a preventative measure, taken 24-28 hours prior to rapid ascent and throughout your climb (until descent).
+But some people use it as a treatment, taking it only when symptoms of AMS arise.